migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 Each potential edge $$e=(u,v)$$ in the graph will receive a single variable $$x_e$$ denoting whether it exists or not.
 If the edge exists and $$x_e$$ is true, then a pipe connects the two cells corresponding to $$u$$ and $$v$$.
 If the edge does not exist and $$x_e$$ is false, then no pipe conection exists between $$u$$ and $$v$$.

 Then, we only need one additional rule for CNF clauses:
 - An edge exists if and only if the cells it is incident on are the same color.
-The issue of only two edges per vertex is covered above.
+The condition of exactly two edges per vertex is covered above.

 ### Using a SAT Solver

 The last step is to feed these clauses into a SAT solver.
 I chose [Glucose 4.2.1](https://github.com/audemard/glucose) arbitrarily, and although I have not tested other solvers, I would assume they perform similarly for all relevant puzzles.
-The largest puzzles (excluding expansion packs) in the game are 15 by 18 grid cells, use somewhere around 40,000 clauses, and take an insignificant amount of time to solve compared to the other aspects of the bot...
+The largest puzzles (excluding expansion packs) in the game are 15 by 18 grid cells, use somewhere around 40,000 clauses, and take an insignificant amount of time to solve compared to the other aspects of the bot.

-This is Jumbo Rectangle - 150, the final level of the largest board size.
+The puzzle below is Jumbo Rectangle - 150, the final level of the largest board size.
 With 270 cells and 13 colors, it required 41,515 clauses and 0.0333 seconds to solve.
 Not bad!
 Pardon the messy output; this is just the SAT solver end of the bot and I did not see any necessity in making the text output fancy.
+The blocks of text are unimportant, but solve statistics are displayed at the bottom of the third image.

 <figure class="disp-flex center-all flex-column">
   <div class="disp-flex center-all">